Axon Initial Segment plasticity: unravelling the mechanisms that control neuronal excitability

 AIS Plasticity

 The molecular organization of the AIS dictates the generation of action potentials, and thereby shapes the principal output of neurons.
-Although the AIS has long been considered as a static and passive structure, recent work from my lab and others demonstrated that network activity induces robust plasticity of the AIS, causing long-lasting changes in excitability.
+Although the AIS has long been considered a static and passive structure, recent work from my lab and others demonstrated that network activity induces robust plasticity of the AIS, causing long-lasting changes in excitability.
 However, how AIS plasticity is regulated to maintain network homeostasis remains elusive.

 Research Objectives